Who is CHOICE?

 It has never been more important to secure travel insurance than in this current environment.
 You should always check details of your insurance coverage, particularly how it applies to COVID-19 and travel disruptions.
 You should also check if your destination requires compulsory insurance cover.
 For information about your destination, read our travel advice.

 Does international travel insurance cover COVID-19?

 Some travel insurers now offer limited cover for COVID-19.
 It will likely only cover medical, quarantine and cancellation costs if you or someone you’re travelling with tests positive to COVID-19.
-But travel insurance is unlikely to cover cancellation if you’re not able to travel due to government travel bans.
+But travel insurance is unlikely to cover cancellation if you’re not able to travel due to lockdowns at home or your planned destination.

 Some tour operators or airlines are offering complimentary ‘COVID insurance’ when you book a ticket or tour with them.
 Always read your travel insurance policy to understand what it offers you.
 Complimentary ‘COVID insurance’ might only cover COVID-19, and nothing else.
 And it might be issued by an overseas insurance company, which means it’ll be subject to the regulations of that country.
 If that’s the case, it probably isn’t a good substitute for a comprehensive Australian travel insurance policy.